About the school

 Where you can go:

-Study stays and practical internships can only be carried out by students of Czech universities and higher vocational schools in programme countries outside the Czech Republic and their country of residence.
+Study stays and practical traineeships can only be carried out by students of Czech universities and higher professional schools in programme countries outside the Czech Republic and their country of residence.
 The following countries are currently involved in the Erasmus programme:

 • all EU Member States: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden